- Location: Scotland

 - Nearest International Airport: Inverness Airport

-- Time required for sightseeing: Full day
+- The time required for sightseeing: Full day

 Loch Ness: An Overview

 Loch Ness in Scotland is spread over an area of 23 miles and ranks among the most famous tourist attractions in Scotland.
 It is a deep freshwater lake located in the midst of the Scottish Highlands.
 The surface of the lake is around 52 feet above the sea level and is connected in the southern part with River Oich.
-The lake is surrounded by rambling greenery which adds to the beautiful setting. br> You will be amazed to know that the deepest point of Loch Ness is around 230 meter, which is even bigger than the height of the BT Tower in London.
-The fresh waters of the lake is home to a wide species of fishes and marine animals like Atlantic Salmons, Brown Trout, Arctic Char, Minnow, Sea Trout, Brook lamprey, Pike, Three-spined stickleback and so on.
+The lake is surrounded by rambling greenery which adds to the beautiful setting.
+You will be amazed to know that the deepest point of Loch Ness is around 230 meters, which is even bigger than the height of the BT Tower in London.
+The fresh waters of the lake are home to a wide species of fishes and marine animals like Atlantic Salmons, Brown Trout, Arctic Char, Minnow, Sea Trout, Brook lamprey, Pike, Three-spined stickleback and so on.

 There are lots of tourist attractions in Loch Ness which draw plenty of tourists from various parts of the world.
 You can visit The Loch Ness Exhibition Centre at Drumnadrochit which offers a deep insight into the historical and geographical facts of Loch Ness.
 You can also enjoy boating and sailing on the Loch Ness.
 There are lots of cruise companies and travel agencies which offer sailing trips on the Loch.

 The Urquhart Castle is also another popular attraction in Loch Ness.
 It is located by the western shores of the lake and is an important historical specimen in the area.
-You can make trips to the Fort Augustus, which is located some distance away.
-There are lighthouses from where you can have splendid panoramic view of the surrounding landscape.
+You can make trips to Fort Augustus, which is located some distance away.
+There are lighthouses from where you can have a splendid panoramic view of the surrounding landscape.
 Apart from these, some other points of interest in and around the area are Urquhart Castle, Whitebridge, and Invermoriston and so on.

 Where to Stay

 Being a tourist spot, there are plenty of accommodation centers in the region near the Loch Ness.
 The hotels and lodges offer pleasant lodging facilities and services at reasonable rates.
-You can also visit the local restaurants and dining hubs and have a taste of mouth watering local food.
+You can also visit the local restaurants and dining hubs and have a taste of mouth-watering local food.
 The local bars also serve different types of drought beer and scotch whiskey.

 http://www.youtube.com/watch?v=JXAs40Igti4&NR=1: Check out the footage of one of the most recent Nessie sightings, along with inputs on this elusive monster of the deep in this video footage.